hackdeezhacks/Holy-Unblock/README.md

 # Holy Unblocker website

+This repository is no longer being maintained on git.holy.how.
+See the [GitHub repository](https://github.com/holy-unblocker/website.git).

 ## Who/What this repository is for

 This repository contains the base Holy Unblocker website.
 This includes tools and dependencies used to compile the website (Webpack, React) and development tools (ESLint, Prettier).